iamoeg/iamoeg.github.io/_posts/2024-03-31-how-i-plan-to-keep-growing-as-a-programmer.md

 - Networking
 - System design
 - Compilers and interpreters
-- And at least some knowledge of cyber-security, data science, artificial intelligence
+- And at least some knowledge of cyber-security, data science, and artificial intelligence

 Therefore, I'll be studying these in small chunks over time, focusing on slow but steady progress rather than velocity.
 This way, I can bring theoretical understanding together with practical applications through real-world experience and projects, thus better cementing my comprehension of these topics.